chenxingqiang/secret-learn/doc/computing/scaling_strategies.rst

 For some applications the amount of examples, features (or both) and/or the speed at which they need to be processed are challenging for traditional approaches.
-In these cases jax-sklearn has a number of options you can consider to make your system scale.
+In these cases secret-learn has a number of options you can consider to make your system scale.

 Scaling with instances using out-of-core learning